3 things to look out for when buying high gloss kitchens

 If you go for one of the low-quality type material doors, it won’t be long before they start to peel.
 The low quality types are the foil, PVC and vinyl wrapped type doors.
 Unfortunately, once a wrapped gloss door starts peeling, the only option is to replace it, which is usually costly.

-The vast majority of gloss kitchens you’ll find in the high street chains and trade-only suppliers will be these types.
-Below are pictures of wrapped doors that are peeling.
+Most of the gloss kitchens you’ll find in the high street chains and trade-only suppliers will be these types.

 The high-quality type of gloss finish is either the painted and lacquered type or the lacquered laminate type.
 These will never peel like the wrapped type will.
 You’ll mainly find these in Independent kitchen showrooms.